 - This video gives us a preview of Civ VI's evolving themes.

-- Civilization VI's main theme, "Sogno di Volare" ("The Dream of Flight"), is quite amazing.
+- The main theme, "Sogno di Volare" ("The Dream of Flight"), is quite amazing.
 As are the lyrics (courtesy of Leonardo da Vinci).Una volta che avrai,

 Once you have taken flight